yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

     laptop $ rqt_graph

-You should see this (TODO: add image)

 Have you seen a graph like this before?

 ## Launch files {#ros-launch status-ready}

 You edited the `launch.sh` file to remove <pre trim="1" class="html"> <code trim="1" class="html">roscore &#38;</code> </pre> when it was already running.
 What if there was something which starts a new `rosmaster` when it doesn't exist?

 You also added multiple `rosrun` commands to run the publisher and subscriber.
 Now imagine writing similar shell scripts for programming multiple robot behaviors.
 Some basic nodes such as a camera or a motor driver will be running in all operation scenarios of your Duckiebot, but other nodes will be added/removed to run specific behaviors (e.g. lane following with or without obstacle avoidance).
 You can think of this as an hierarchy where certain branches are activated optionally.
-(TODO: Awesome diagram)

 You can obviously write a "master" `launch.sh` which executes other shell scripts for heirarchies.
 How do you pass parameters between these scripts?
 Where do you store all of them?
 What if you want to use packages created by other people?